 So you want to become a Real Estate Broker?

 a.
-Obtaining a bachelors degree majoring in real estate from a college or university,
+A bachelor's degree majoring in real estate from a college or university

 i.
 Real Estate Office Management (at least two credits)